Genesis3800/The-Solidity-Sagas/cl26qctsd06keqynv80jl50he.md

 ```
 When we declare an array like we declared tempArr3, the size of the array becomes equal to the number of values we initialised it with.
 Whereas, tempArr4 is a dynamic array with an undetermined size.

-Array value type offers us four basic methods-
+Here are the two main Array methods offered to us in solidity-

 - Length: *Arr.length* will return the size of an array.
 We can check the size of a fixed-size array, or assign a new size to a dynamic array using this method.

-- Push: *Arr.push* doesn't return anything.
-It merely pushes a new element towards the end of your array.
+- Push/Pop: *Arr.push* and *Arr.pop* don't return anything.
+Push merely inserts a new element towards the end of the array, while Pop removes the last element of the array.

 > Note- Arrays in themselves are a huge topic.
 They can be fixed size or dynamic, they can store simple value types or complex types like struct and mappings.
 You can also store multiple reference types in a single array.
 All of this will be explored in detail in later posts.